Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## NServiceBus Scheduler

-In Version 8 the scheduler API has been deprecated in favor of options like [sagas](/nservicebus/sagas/) and production-grade schedulers like Hangfire, Quarts, FluentScheduler etc.
+In NServiceBus version 8, the Scheduler API has been deprecated in favor of options like [sagas](/nservicebus/sagas/) and production-grade schedulers such as Hangfire, Quartz, and FluentScheduler.

-The recommendation is to create a .NET Timer with the same interval as the scheduled task and use `IMessageSession.SendLocal` that sends a message to process.
-Using message processing has the benefit of using Recoverability and uses a Transactional context.
-If these benefits are unwanted then do not send a message at all and directly invoke logic from the timer.
+It is recommended to create a .NET Timer with the same interval as the scheduled task and use `IMessageSession.SendLocal` to send a message to process.
+Using message processing has the benefit of using recoverability and uses a transactional context.
+If these benefits are not needed then do not send a message at all and directly invoke logic from the timer.

-INFO: The Version 7 behavior is to **not** retry the task on failures, so make sure to wrap the business logic in a `try` `catch` statement to get the same behavior in Version 8.
+INFO: The behavior in NServiceBus version 7 is to **not** retry the task on failures, so be sure to wrap the business logic in a `try-catch` statement to get the same behavior in NServicebus version 8.

 See the [scheduling with .NET Timers sample](/samples/scheduling/timer) for more details.